gjonhajdari/repo-finder/README.md

 });
 ```

-> Note: `getUserRepos` implements `async/await` which is part of ES2017 and is not supported by some older browsers.
+> Note: `getUserRepos` and `getUserData` implement `async/await` which is part of ES2017 and is not supported by some older browsers.